cfpb/consumerfinance.gov/docs/python-unit-tests.md

 tox
 ```

-This will run linting tests and unit tests with migrations in Python 3.6.
+This will run linting tests and unit tests with migrations in Python.
 This is the same as running:

 ```sh